 Comply with safety code requirements for any design or operational changes as described by the authority having jurisdiction or NESC C2-2012.
 Develop and implement at least two of the following strategies:

-Procedures for investigating accidents involving project staff and members of the public.
+Have in place a program equivalent to OSHA for investigating accidents involving project staff and members of the public.
 The reports must document the cause of any accident and identify solutions to prevent its recurrence.

-Procedures for maintaining a formal safety risk analysis record (e.g., failure mode and effect analysis, hazardous identification and risk analysis).
-The risk analysis record must be updated annually and when significant changes are made to the system.
+Establish a safety program following CFR 1910 or local equivalent where all procedures that apply to project are followed and documented i.e. LOTO, Confined Space, Electrical safety.

-A policy to hold safety review meetings for significant design or operational changes and new product rollouts
+A policy to hold safety review meetings for significant design or operational changes and new product rollouts.

-Procedures for incorporating safety review results into design standards and/or operating documents (e.g., procedures, manuals, diagrams) for safely installing and operating local generation and electric system assets
+Procedures for incorporating safety review results into design standards and/or operating documents (e.g., procedures, manuals, diagrams) for safely installing and operating local generation and electric system assets.

 Points are awarded according to Table 1.